ibm-cloud-docs/vpc/vpn-client-to-site-change-server-types.md

 1. Review the cost summary, then click **Save** to save your changes.

-## Upgrading to an HA VPN server by using the CLI
+## Upgrading to an HA VPN server from the CLI
 {: #vpn-upgrade-ha-cli}
 {: cli}